 - The special varieties of anthrax were prepared well before the 9/11 attacks and were intended for testing vaccines against realistic threats.
 The crude anthrax in the letter to the New York Post seems to have been intended to be used on an experimental control group;

-- In all likelihood, Bruce Ivins was the Preparer of the anthrax in the letters (possibly assisted by Patricia Fellows).
-The evidence collected by FBI is persuasive on this point.
-Ivins evidently sought to hide his role as the Preparer because he feared that, if he admitted to having had access to the powdered anthrax or if FBI found evidence that he had had it or was actually working with it in the hot suite at the time of the attacks, FBI would never have believed that he hadn’t mailed it, given his lurid psychiatric history and habits, including mailing of false-flag letters.
+- Much more likely than not, Bruce Ivins was the Preparer of the anthrax in the letters (possibly in collaboration with Patricia Fellows).
+The evidence collected by FBI seems persuasive on this point, though we will not have watertight proof until Fellows and Franz are asked and answer tough questions.
+At any rate, even if someone else had prepared the anthrax, Ivins was clearly working with it in August through October, 2001.
+Soon thereafter, Ivins evidently began to hide his role as the (presumed) Preparer because he feared that, if he admitted to having had access to the powdered anthrax or if FBI found evidence that he had had it or was actually working with it in the hot suite at the time of the attacks, FBI would never have believed that he hadn’t mailed it, given his lurid psychiatric history and habits, including mailing of false-flag letters.
 (Despair over ever being able to prove his innocence for these reasons may also have been the motive for his eventual suicide.)
-In turn, the FBI investigators interpreted his behavior as betraying guilt.
-Ivins may also have been constrained by the secrecy attached to the SRI project;
+In turn, the FBI investigators interpreted his behavior as betraying guilt;

 - DoD, SRI, Hadron, and GMU appear to have concealed highly relevant information from FBI investigators, allowing them to pursue their erroneous theory of the case; and these organizations (and Ivins) may have destroyed any special anthrax remaining after the attacks; and